Schwab-TD Ameritrade deal shows Trump rule-easing boon for financial M&A

 "We could see some policymakers question the resulting company's growth in assets under management, but my sense is that overall interest in the deal will be low in Washington," said Isaac Boltansky, director of policy research at Washington-based Compass Point Research & Trading.

-Last December, the Fed quickly approved two of the largest bank mergers of the year, Cadence Bancorp’s merger with State Bank Financial Corporation and Synovus Financial Corp’s merger with FCB Financial Holdings.
+Goldman Sachs and Morgan Stanley have also been emboldened to do smaller deals that nonetheless would have been tricky for the Wall Street titans under the Obama administration.

-Those deals were made possible by Congress' move last year to ease post-crisis financial rules and by the Fed's more relaxed attitude toward tie-ups under Trump-appointed officials.
+Those deals have been helped by Congress' move last year to ease post-crisis financial rules and by the regulators' more relaxed attitude toward large tie-ups under Trump-appointed officials.

 Banking deals in particular had languished after the financial crisis as strict capital and liquidity rules were imposed on lenders with more than $50 billion in assets, making it unattractive for mid-size firms to acquire more assets.
 Regulators had also aggressively enforced rules that allow them to bar firms with compliance issues from expanding.